hexablock/go-kelips/README.md

 # go-kelips
 go-kelips is a go implementation of the kelips dht.
 It uses serf for the underlying gossip later.
-Only a lookup feature is implemented.